- This event has passed.

 These topics are framed within the five assumptions of a humanistic approach to behavior guidance described in the book Effective Discipline Policies: How to Create a System that Supports Young Children’s Social-Emotional Competence.

-Anyone involved with early childhood education will benefit from attending this edWebinar.
-There will be time for questions after the presentation.
-Join us to learn about the impacts of early childhood trauma on children’s behavior, and how to support children who are affected by it.
+Anyone involved with early childhood education will benefit from watching this recorded edWebinar.
+Learn about the impacts of early childhood trauma on children’s behavior, and how to support children who are affected by it.

 Pradeep Gidwani, MD, MPH, FAAP is a pediatrician and community health leader focused on creating systematic solutions and changes to improve the lives of children and their families.
 Currently, he works on team at American Academy of Pediatrics, California Chapter 3, San Diego and Imperial Counties (AAP-CA3) to provide Countywide Coordination and Support for two major community initiatives funded by First 5 Commission San Diego.
 AAP-CA3 supported programs have reached over 25,000 children annually for the last 10 years.
 Dr. Gidwani is on numerous community boards and is a past president of AAP-CA3.